EventStore/documentation/docs/tutorials/HTTP_Connector.md

 By following this tutorial, you have successfully:

-* Configured a connector using the **HTTP Sink** in EventStoreDB to push event data to an HTTP endpoint.
+* Configured a connector using the **HTTP Sink** in KurrentDB to push event data to an HTTP endpoint.
 * Checked the connector status.
 * Started the connector.
 * Verified that data was successfully sent to the HTTP endpoint.